benswinney/kube-homelab-multinode/README.md

 # homelab-multinode

+These instructions will help build up a Kuberneres Cluster without a Stacked Etcd configuration.

 Using Proxmox VE (or Bare-metal or a n other virtualisation platform i.e. Nutanix), create 11 nodes (VM's) with the following minimum requirements as below:

 | Total | Role | CPU | RAM | HDD |